adobe/react-spectrum/README.md

 ### React Aria

-A library of React Hooks that provides accessible UI primitives for your design system.
+A library of unstyled React components and hooks that helps you build accessible, high quality UI components for your application or design system.

 [Learn more about React Aria](https://react-spectrum.adobe.com/react-aria/index.html)